Pepsi CFO: We're an American company but also a global one

 The soft drink and snack giant reported earnings for the fourth quarter that topped forecasts on Wednesday morning.

-Sales of its beverages, which also include Dasani water and Gatorade as well as its namesake sodas, rose most notably in its core market of North America.
+Sales of its beverages, which also includes Aquafina water and Gatorade as well as its namesake sodas, rose most notably in its core market of North America.
 Ditto for sales of potato chips, pretzels and other food that is part of its Frito-Lay division.

 The company is continuing to do well in many international markets too.